alessandrocandolini/sainsbury_test/README.md

 git clone https://acando86@bitbucket.org/acando86/sainsbury_test.git
 ```

-Notice: the main application is com.sainsburytest.app.App;
+The main application is com.sainsburytest.app.App

+We describe two ways to build and run the project:

+* using eclipse IDE
+* using maven command-line tools.

+Similar steps should be available also for other IDEs (IntelliJ IDEA, Netbeans, etc)

-### Eclipse ###
+### Eclipse IDE ###

-You need Eclipse with Maven support (M2Eclipse plugin).
-I have tested the behavior on
+Before proceeding, you need a working [Eclipse IDE](https://eclipse.org/) installation with [Maven integration plugin M2Eclipse](http://www.eclipse.org/m2e/Maven).
+I have tested this guide using:
-* Eclipse Java EE IDEs.
-* Version: Luna Release (4.4.0)
+* Eclipse Java EE - Version: Luna Release (4.4.0)
-* m2e - Maven Integration for Eclipse (includes Incubating components)	1.5.0.20140606-0033
+* m2e - Maven Integration for Eclipse (includes Incubating components)	v1.5.0.20140606-0033

 Steps:

-1. Launch Eclipse
+1. Launch Eclipse IDE
 1. Select a new clean workspace
-1. Import existing maven project
+1. From menu, select "Import" and choose "Import existing maven project"
-1. At this point the project should be available on eclipse and you can run it as java application by selecting run from menu
+1. At this point the project should be imported in the workspace and you should be able to run it as java application by selecting run from menu

 The JUnit tests can be run by selecting the corresponding java class, right click and select "run as Junit test" using the Eclipse JUnit Launcher

 ### Maven command-line build ###

-In order to build and run from the command line, you need Maven installed and configured in your system.
+In order to build and run from the command line, you need [Maven](https://maven.apache.org/) installed and configured in your system.
-I have used the following configuration
+I have used the following configuration:

 * Apache Maven 3.3.9

 Navigate to the folder where you have cloned this repository and type,